 Dr. Carolyn Oglio-Taverner, Co-Founder and Program Director

 Dr. Carolyn Oglio-Taverner, Ph.D is our Co-Founder and Program Director at Emma’s Place.
-She is one of our senior counselors running both children’s bereavement groups and individual counseling.
+She is one of our senior counselors running both children’s bereavement groups and individual counseling for our initial Immediate Individual Crisis Counseling Program.
 She is a counselor and educator working on Staten Island.
-She has a background in psychology, including a Master’s degree in Developmental Psychopathology from Columbia University, Teachers’ College and a Ph.D. in Developmental Psychology from the City University of New York.
-She is, currently an Adjunct Professor of Psychology at Wagner College, teaching courses including Developmental Psychology, Child Psychology and Death and Dying.
+She has a background in psychology, including a Master’s Degree in Developmental Psychopathology from Columbia University, Teachers’ College and a Ph.D. in Developmental Psychology from the City University of New York.
+She is, currently a Professor of Psychology at Wagner College, teaching courses including Developmental Psychology, Child Psychology and Death and Dying.
 Carolyn has partnered with Karen since 2009, co-creating children’s bereavement camps, grief education and activity programs and training and educating the New York City communities on grief and loss.
 She has also had the privilege to facilitate the Little Angels Children’s Bereavement group at St. Joseph St. Thomas Parish and is a New York Registered Director for Rainbows, Inc., an organization which works to guide children through the losses in their life.
 She has acted as a consultant for the Archdiocese of New York to help establish additional children’s groups and train others to do this rewarding work.

 Stacey Cohen, MS Ed, with an Advanced Certificate in School Psychology is our Creative Arts Director.
 She is Emma’s Place’s creative art’s therapist, designing our fundraising materials, Newsletters, volunteer trainings and community workshops.
 She is a graduate of Brooklyn College where she earned a B.S. in Psychology, a Masters in Education, and an Advanced Certificate in School Psychology.
 She has worked as a school psychologist in the New York City Public School System in both elementary and junior high schools, and has provided grief counseling to students.
 Ms. Cohen has volunteered for Hospice in Staten Island where she created and facilitated a children’s bereavement group in 2007, and also designed and conducted one-day bereavement workshops for children.
 At these groups and workshops she utilized art therapy activities which she developed.
 In addition, Ms. Cohen has also provided a portion of the bereavement training for new volunteers at Hospice and other local arts and activity programs.
 Currently, she is employed by the NYC Human Resources Administration as an Employee Initiatives Coordinator.

-Katie is our group facilitator for our Parent’s group.
-She is a board certified Licensed Clinical Mental Health Counselor who earned her Master’s Degree in Clinical Mental Health Counseling and is also a member of the International Honor Society.
+Katie is our Grief and Trauma Counselor.
+She is a board certified Licensed Clinical Mental Health Counselor who earned her Master’s Degree in Clinical Mental Health Counseling, her Grief and Trauma Certification and is also a member of the International Honor Society.
 She earned her bachelor’s degree in Psychology at the College of Staten Island where she worked as a research assistant in the Children’s Development Lab.
 Katie also co-authored the journal article, “Older Siblings Influence Younger Siblings’ Motor Development.”
-Infant and Child Development, 17, 607-615) which was published in Infant and Child Development: Berger, S. & Nuzzo, K. (2008).
+(Infant and Child Development, 17, 607-615) which was published in Infant and Child Development: Berger, S. & Nuzzo, K. (2008).
 As part of her undergraduate work, Katie also mentored emancipated female youth, and successfully motivated them to earn a high school diploma and enroll in college.
 Currently, Katie is working in private practice, counseling individuals, couples, and families.
 She joined Emma’s Place as an intern in 2016 and continues to find fulfillment in helping children and their families to process their grief and learn the tools they need to heal to move towards a healthier future.